 In addition to the core classes, students are required to complete 12 units of electives.
 These courses are to be selected after consultation with the graduate advisor.
-A maximum of 6 units may be taken from 300 or 400-level courses in Criminal Justice designated with an * in the CSULB Catalog.
-Undergraduate courses that are not designed with an * may not be applied toward the master's degree.
+A maximum of 6 units may be taken from 300 or 400-level courses in Criminal Justice.
 Up to six units of graduate work may be transferred from another accredited university or another department in CSULB.
-Transfer credit must be a "B" or better.
-All students must earn a grade of "A" or "B" for each required course.
-Students may not have more than 6 units of "C" grades apply toward the master's degree.
+Transfer credit must be a “B” or better.
+All students must earn a grade of “A” or “B” for each required course.
+Students may not have more than 6 units of “C” grades apply toward the master’s degree.
 Advancement to candidacy is necessary before Thesis I, Thesis II, or comprehensive exams can be taken.

 The thesis is a supervised experience in the application of theory and analytical tools to an issue in criminology or criminal justice.
 The thesis should prepare students for further graduate work or research in the field.
 The project should provide an experience that is directly applicable to an occupation in the criminal justice field.